JoJuStudio/SSHmanager/README.md

 ```

 This launches a window where you can add SSH connections.
 Double-click a
 connection to open a terminal tab.
-Each tab embeds the Konsole KPart running
+Each tab embeds the Konsole KPart.
+The
-``ssh`` with your saved settings.
+application clears the terminal and sends the ``ssh`` command from Python,
+rather than launching it inside the C++ helper.